-ForBio and UiB course: Introduction to phylogenetic methods
+ForBio course: Introduction to phylogenetic methods

 Participants are encouraged to bring their own data if they have one.
 Having own data is not required but we aim to provide some time after the classes every day for open discussion and question where participants will have the opportunity to ask questions relevant to their specific research and to interact among each other and with the instructors.

 Each student is expected to bring a laptop with preinstalled software (detailed instructions will be sent before the course to the admitted students).

 Credits.
 5 ECTS for a passed take-home exam (to be distribute electronically in early December 2020).
 Participants will receive a certificate issued by ForBio.

 There is no course fee for ForBio members or associates.
 Travel and shared accommodation are covered for ForBio members based at Norwegian institutions.
 Local transportation is not covered.

 Find out about how to become a ForBio member/associate here.

 Please apply for the course here.